pfczx/SudokuC/README.md

 - 🔍 Move validation with real-time win condition checks.
 - ♻️ Regenerate the board at any time.
 - 🧪 Built-in input validation to prevent invalid entries.
+- 💻 Genetic algorithm and Simulated Annealing for solving sudoku for you.

 ---